dedaluz/django-tumblelog/docs/usage.rst

 - ``is_queued`` - boolean, indicates if a post's ``publication_date`` is in the future (i.e. a scheduled post)
 - ``is_public`` - boolean, indicates whether a post is publicly visible (i.e. both ``is_past`` and ``is_published`` are True)
 - ``fields`` - instance of a :ref:`BasePostType <baseposttype_class>` subclass, a GenericForeignKey
+- ``post_type_name`` - a slugified version of the post type class' name, suitable for use as the value of an HTML class attribute

 Manager
 --------------